pagkly/Zed/Investopedia3/What Is a Drawdown.md

 This method of recording drawdowns is useful because a trough can't be measured until a new peak occurs.
 As long as the price or value remains below the old peak, a lower trough could occur, which would increase the drawdown amount.

 Drawdowns help determine an investment's financial risk.
-The [Sterling ratios](https://www.investopedia.com/terms/g/gbp.asp) use drawdowns to compare a security's possible reward to its risk.
+The [[Sterling ratios]](https://www.investopedia.com/terms/g/gbp.asp) use drawdowns to compare a security's possible reward to its risk.

-A drawdown is the negative half of the [standard deviation](https://www.investopedia.com/terms/s/standarddeviation.asp) in relation to a stock’s price.
+A drawdown is the negative half of the [[standard deviation]](https://www.investopedia.com/terms/s/standarddeviation.asp) in relation to a stock’s price.
 A drawdown from a share price’s high to its low is considered its drawdown amount.
 If a stock drops from $100 to $50 and then rallies back to $100.01 or above, then the drawdown was $50 or 50% from the peak.

 ## Stock Drawdowns

 A stock’s total volatility is measured by its standard deviation, yet many investors, especially retirees who are withdrawing funds from pensions and retirement accounts, are mostly concerned about drawdowns.
 Volatile markets and large drawdowns can be problematic for retirees.
-Many look at the drawdown of their investments, from stocks to mutual funds, and consider their [maximum drawdown](https://www.investopedia.com/terms/m/maximum-drawdown-mdd.asp) (MDD) so they can potentially avoid those investments with the biggest historical drawdowns.
+Many look at the drawdown of their investments, from stocks to mutual funds, and consider their [[maximum drawdown]](https://www.investopedia.com/terms/m/maximum-drawdown-mdd.asp) (MDD) so they can potentially avoid those investments with the biggest historical drawdowns.

 Drawdowns are of particular concern to those in retirement.
 In many cases, a drastic drawdown, coupled with continued withdrawals in retirement can deplete retirement funds considerably.

 ## Drawdown Risk

-Drawdowns present a significant risk to investors when considering the [uptick](https://www.investopedia.com/terms/u/uptick.asp) in share price needed to overcome a drawdown.
+Drawdowns present a significant risk to investors when considering the [[uptick]](https://www.investopedia.com/terms/u/uptick.asp) in share price needed to overcome a drawdown.
 For example, it may not seem like much if a stock loses 1%, as it only needs an increase of 1.01% to recover to its previous peak.
 However, a drawdown of 20% requires a 25% return to reach the old peak.
-A 50% drawdown, seen during the 2008 to 2009 [Great Recession](https://www.investopedia.com/terms/g/great-recession.asp), requires a whopping 100% increase to recover the former peak.
+A 50% drawdown, seen during the 2008 to 2009 [[Great Recession]](https://www.investopedia.com/terms/g/great-recession.asp), requires a whopping 100% increase to recover the former peak.

 Some investors choose to avoid drawdowns of greater than 20% before cutting their losses and turning the position into cash instead.